 The Temporary Assistance for Needy Families (TANF) program provides cash benefits to families with low income and assets who have children in the household.
-The vast majority of the benefits go to families where one natural parent of a child is missing from the family, and in most cases this occurs for single-mother families, where the father of the child is not present.
+Almost all benefits go to families where one natural parent of a child is missing.
+Generally, recipients are single-mother families, where the father of the child is not present.
 A small fraction of benefits are paid to two-natural-parent families.
 Most funds for the program come from a federal block grant but states supplement these funds out of their own revenues.
 The federal funds cannot be used to pay more than five years of benefits to a parent over her lifetime, but states are allowed to set shorter time limits and to pay for benefits beyond the limits out of their own revenues.
-The program has work requirements which require that a minimum fraction of a state's adult recipients to work at least 20-to-30 hours per week or to engage in some job-search or other work-related activity.
+The program has work requirements which require that a minimum fraction of a state's adult recipients work at least 20-to-30 hours per week or engage in some job-search or other work-related activity.
 Recipients who do not comply with the work requirements are faced with benefit reduction penalties, including possible termination from the program.
 The benefit formula-the benefit level and the marginal tax rate on benefits (i.e., the rate at which benefits are reduced as income rises)-is determined by individual states.

 The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp program, provides food assistance to individuals and families with low income and assets.
 SNAP is an "in-kind" benefit program because it provides assistance for a specific consumption good and hence differs from the TANF program, which provides cash intended for all consumption needs.
-Also unlike the TANF program, the SNAP provides assistance to all individuals and families, regardless of marital status or the presence of children.1 The SNAP is entirely a federal program and is funded out of federal revenues, although states contribute a small amount for administrative costs.
+Also unlike the TANF program, the SNAP provides assistance to all individuals and families, regardless of marital status or the presence of children.
+The SNAP is entirely a federal program and is funded out of federal revenues, although states contribute a small amount for administrative costs.
 The federal government sets eligibility requirements and the benefit formula.
-Recipients of TANF and SSI benefits are generally automatically eligible.
-There are other important food-based assistance programs in the U.S., notably two school food programs--the School Lunch Program and the School Breakfast Program--and the Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+Recipients of TANF and Supplemental Security Income benefits (see below) are generally automatically eligible for SNAP.
+There are also other important food-based assistance programs in the U.S., notably two school food programs-the School Lunch Program and the School Breakfast Program-and the Supplemental Nutrition Program for Women, Infants, and Children (WIC).

 The Supplemental Security Income (SSI) program provides cash benefits to low-income, low-asset individuals who are over age 65, or who are blind or disabled adults or children.
 The disabled constitute almost 80 percent of its recipients (Burkhauser and Daly, 2003).
 SSI is a fully federal program and the federal government sets the income and asset eligibility rules as well the medical eligibility rules to establish blindness or disability, and sets the benefit formula (benefits are indexed to inflation).
-SSI recipients are generally automatically eligible for Medicaid, although some states require extra application or conditions for such eligibility.
-States can supplement the federal SSI program and 15 states did so in December, 2008.
+SSI recipients are generally also automatically eligible for